velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-OPERATIONS-RUNBOOK.md

 >
 > Deactivate first only when you are getting ahead of the deprovisioning, i.e. the capacity is still in `GET /v1/capacities`.

-**Do not delete the row.** Update it. `SyncCapacityPolicySets` would report an untracked policy set if the row went before the item, and six months later the row is the only record that this capacity was ever governed, by which policy set, and when it was stood down — the same reasoning as [DeleteCapacityPolicySet.md](docs/flows/capacity-policies/DeleteCapacityPolicySet.md) §3c.
+**Do not delete the row.** Update it.
+Deleting the row before the item leaves an orphaned policy set with nothing claiming it — and since the drift scan was discarded, **nothing will ever report it**.
+Six months later the row is also the only record that this capacity was ever governed, by which policy set, and when it was stood down — the same reasoning as [DeleteCapacityPolicySet.md](docs/flows/capacity-policies/DeleteCapacityPolicySet.md) §3c.
 Rows are cheap.

 **Update the row after the Fabric call, not before.** A row saying `Deleted` with the item still present is an orphan that nothing will chase; a row still saying `Active` with the item gone is loud — the next estate-wide rebuild `404`s and you come back and finish the job.